 Most of the home bars we design for clients are outfitted with the latest and greatest appliances bartenders and home chefs could hope for.
 You might find a pot filler over a small sink or a petite dishwasher under the counter.
 Other features include a wine fridge, a beer cooler or an espresso machine.
 For the perfect home bar setup, include any and all appliances you might need to craft cocktails during parties and date nights.

 A home bar setup is nothing without the perfect spot to sit.
-We especially love these custom bar stools from Berman Rosetti, which add stylish and ample seating to our Viscaino remodel.
-These cactus-colored chairs from Lawson Fenning and our Dunstan project are another gorgeous set.
+Bar stools should be comfortable, supportive and safe.
+We especially love these olive leather bar stools from our Dunstan project.